Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Analysis strategy and background estimation

 Nonprompt leptons are produced mainly by QCD-mediated multijet, associated $\PW+\text{jets}$, and hadronic and semileptonic \ttbar production.
 They are estimated from data CRs by the ``pass-fail'' method described in detail in Ref.~\cite{fake2014}.
 This method estimates the probability that a nonprompt lepton passes the tight selection criteria by using a region depleted of prompt leptons to determine transfer factors, functions of their \pt and $\eta$.
 These are then used to calculate the nonprompt contributions in the main SRs and CRs, applying them to auxiliary regions defined as the SRs and main CRs, but requiring that at least one of the light lepton and \tauh pass the loose selection, while failing the tight one.

-For this background source, we define two CRs: the ``QCD-enriched'' CR and the ``nonprompt'' CR.
-To define these CRs, the transverse mass $\mT(\Pell,\ptmiss)$ of the system comprising the light lepton and \ptmiss is introduced as follows:
+For this background source, we define a ``QCD-enriched'' CR and a ``nonprompt'' validation region (VR).
+To define both the CR and the VR, the transverse mass $\mT(\Pell,\ptmiss)$ of the system comprising the light lepton and \ptmiss is introduced as follows:

 where $\Delta\phi$ is the azimuthal separation between the lepton momentum vector and \ptvecmiss.
 The QCD-enriched CR is used to perform the first step of the nonprompt-lepton background estimations; it contains events with only one loosely identified lepton (\Pe, \PGm, \tauh), $\ptmiss< 50\GeV$, and $\mT(\Pell, \ptmiss)<50\GeV$ selected from data collected with a jet-based trigger.
-The nonprompt CR serves to validate the yield estimate from the pass-fail method; it contains events with an SS $\Pell\tauh$ pair and $\ptmiss< 50$\GeV.
-Lepton candidates in this CR arise mainly from $\PW+\text{jets}$ and QCD multijet production.
-The data and estimated background $m_{jj}$ distributions are compared in the nonprompt CRs for the electron and muon final states in Fig.~\ref{fig:fake_val}.
+The nonprompt VR serves to validate the yield estimate from the pass-fail method; it contains events with an SS $\Pell\tauh$ pair and $\ptmiss< 50$\GeV passing the same lepton-based triggers mentioned in Section~\ref{sec:obj}.
+Lepton candidates in this VR arise mainly from $\PW+\text{jets}$ and QCD multijet production.
+The orthogonality of the QCD-enriched CR and nonprompt VR is ensured by the fact that the triggers used to define them do not overlap.
+The data and estimated background $m_{jj}$ distributions are compared in the nonprompt VRs for the electron and muon final states in Fig.~\ref{fig:fake_val}.
 The background yields are evaluated before (``pre-fit'') the maximum likelihood (ML) fit introduced at the end of this section.
 The plots show that the data generally agree with the prediction within uncertainties.

-Finally, we define \ttbar and OS CRs to constrain the MC simulations of these background sources.
-Events with an OS $\Pell\tauh$ pair and no loose \PQb-tagged jets are selected for the OS CR; events with an OS $\Pell\tauh$ pair, at least one ``medium'' \PQb-tagged jet, and $\ptmiss> 50\GeV$ are selected for the \ttbar CR.
-Both the \ttbar and OS CR are included in the simultaneous ML fit along with the SR. A summary of the analysis phase space with the definitions of the SR and CRs is given in Table~\ref{tab:definition_SRCRs}, with the exclusion of the QCD-enriched CR.
+Finally, we define \ttbar and OS/DY CRs to constrain the MC simulations of these background sources.
+Events with an OS $\Pell\tauh$ pair and no loose \PQb-tagged jets are selected for the OS/DY CR; events with an OS $\Pell\tauh$ pair, at least one ``medium'' \PQb-tagged jet, and $\ptmiss> 50\GeV$ are selected for the \ttbar CR.
+Both the \ttbar and OS/DY CR are included in the simultaneous ML fit along with the SR. The normalization of the dileptonic \ttbar is allowed to freely float.
+For the OS+DY background, we apply a normalization uncertainty correlated between the OS/DY CR and the SR, as described in Section~\ref{sec:sys}.
+For the \ttbar normalization, the post-fit results agree with the pre-fit ones, as the observed value for the \ttbar normalization parameter is $1.01 \pm 0.04$.
+A summary of the analysis phase space with the definitions of the SR and CRs is given in Table~\ref{tab:definition_SRCRs}, with the exclusion of the QCD-enriched CR.